L. C. Anderson

-Laurine Cecil Anderson (June 4, 1853, in Memphis, Tennessee – January 8, 1938, in Austin, Texas) is most famous for his teachings and being a school administrator in Texas.
-Some of his most notable achievements were co-founding the CTSAT Colored Teachers State Association of Texas, as well as his many years spent as principal of the Prairie View Normal Institute.
+Laurine Cecil Anderson (June 4, 1853, in Memphis, Tennessee – January 8, 1938, in Austin, Texas) was a teacher and school administrator known for co-founding the Colored Teachers State Association of Texas (CTSAT), as well as time spent as principal of the Prairie View Normal Institute.

 Education

 L.C.
 Anderson was born as a son of enslaved parents.
 He went to public schools in his hometown in Memphis and received his B.A. in Methodist Ministry from Fisk University in Nashville, Tennessee.

 Early career

 He had taught with Booker T. Washington at Tuskegee University, Alabama and trained for the Methodist ministry.
 In 1879, L.C.
 Anderson moved to Texas to assist his brother, Earnest H. Anderson who was also a minister and teacher at Prairie View Normal Institute (now known as Prairie View A&M University.)
 In Texas, Anderson's first job was the principal of a school in Brenham shortly before moving out to Prairie View.
 At Prairie View he served as an assistant to his brother, where Anderson had called for the school to become a university.
 In 1884, L.C. became the first president of the Colored Teachers State Association of Texas.
 He served as president until 1889.
 In addition to this, following his brother's death, on October 29, 1885, Governor Oran Roberts appointed L.C. principal of Prairie View.
 He worked to improve African-American Texans education and tried to unify American leaders in many fields, including business, politics and religious organizations.